artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/draggables/index.md

 # {{ NgDocPage.title }}

-On some nodes you can disable `draggable` behavior.
+You can disable `draggable` behavior on certain nodes.

 {{ NgDocActions.demo("DraggablesDemoComponent", { expanded: true }) }}